stentorium/stentor/api/reviews/stentor-utils.api.md

 // @public (undocumented)
 export type ValidationErrorHandler = (keys: string[], error: Error) => void;

-// Warning: (ae-missing-release-tag) "wordToNumber" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function wordToNumber(word: string): number | string;